Tenison/learnJavascript/README.md

         return `Hello, ${who}`
     }
 ```
+##
 __Function declarations vs Function expressions__
-__Function declarations load before any code is executed while Function expressions load only when the interpreter reaches that line of code.__
+__Function declarations load before any code is executed (HOISTING) while Function expressions load only when the interpreter reaches that line of code.__

+_Hoisting refers to the availability of functions and variables “at the top” of your code_
+##

 * Arrow Function